hkaspersen/ARIBA_analysis/README.md

 resfinder, simply input "all" in this file
 - intrinsic_genes_file: Path to file holding the list of intrisic genes of interest.
 Same rules as above.

+## File descriptions
+Plots

+- acquired_stats.svg: A figure showing basic statistics for the chosen acquired genes, including the percent of isolates with these genes present, and a 95 % confidence interval.
+- mut_stats.svg: Similar to acquired_stats.svg, but only for the chosen intrinsic genes on interest.
+The figure shows the percent of isolates with mutations in the intrinsic genes.
+The script includes mutation position correction for gyrA, gyrB, parC and parE.
+- heatmap.svg: A heatmap over mutations in gyrA, gyrB, parC and parE, along with presence/absence of qnr-genes.

+Tables

+- acquired_report: Contains present/absent data on selected acquired
+genes for each isolate included.
+One row per isolate.
+- mut_report: Similar to acquired_report, except with mutations in
+intrinsic genes.
+- mut_flags: Contains a list over all mutations reported by ARIBA MegaRes, and their corresponding flag.
+The "flag_result" column reports whether or not the flag passed the filtering (1 = passed).
+- acquired_flags: Same as above, but for acquired genes.
+- mut_quant: Contains information about which mutation was found in gyrA, gyrB, parC, and parE, and also how many mutations were found in each respective gene (mut_gyrA etc).
+Each row is an isolate.
+- no_of_mut: Contains the number of isolates for each number of mutations group.
+Each row corresponds to one group, where "n" is the amount of isolates with the corresponding number of mutations listed in the other columns.
+- mut_combinations: Contains the number of isolates for each mutation in the genes gyrA, gyrB, parC, and parE.
+The actual mutations are listed here.